ALL STATE DATA UPDATED FOR 2023!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, when compared to the national average, Kansas is much better at the Initial Application and Reconsideration levels – by 22.7% and 1.4% respectively.
-Kansas is a chunk lower when it comes to the Hearing level however, 16.6% to be exact.
+As the table shows, when compared to the national average, Kansas is much better at the Initial Application by 14%.
+However they are below he national average at the Reconsideration and Hearing levels – by 1.0% and 13.8% respectively.

 Kansas Initial Application Approval Over Time

-As the table and the below chart show, Kansas has been rapidly improving, becoming much better than the national average approval rate of Initial Applications going back to at least 2011.However, Kanas fell a little from 2020 to 2021 but still surpasses the national average.
-In 2021, Kansas ranked 2nd in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Kansas had been rapidly improving, becoming much better than the national average approval rate of Initial Applications going back to at least 2011.However, Kanas fell a little from 2020 to 2022 but still surpasses the national average.
+In 2022, Kansas ranked 2nd in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Kansas over the last few years, they still outperform the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Kansas Reconsideration Approval Over Time

-As the table and the below chart indicate, Kansas has consistently been ahead of the national average when it comes to Approvals at the Reconsideration level.
-However, Kanas fell pretty far from 2020 to 2021 and now only 1.5% above the national average.
-In 2021, Kansa ranked 21st in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Kansas had consistently been ahead of the national average when it comes to Approvals at the Reconsideration level.
+However, Kanas fell pretty far from 2020 to 2022 and now is 0.9% below the national average.
+In 2022, Kansa ranked 38th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Kansas Hearings Approval Over Time